Wildlife SanctuaryWould you like to work in a wildlife Sanctuary? And do you have a passion for wild animals and exotic nature?

 - Optional: A letter of recommendation and certificate at the end of your volunteer time

 Wildlife Sanctuary Alajuela: The wildlife sanctuary in Alajuela had been moved from its original location in Limon.
 They have many different animals and believe firmly in rehabilitation and releasing animals.
-The sanctuary also has volunteer housing on the property, but meals are prepared and cooked for volunteers.
+The sanctuary offers their volunteer housing right on the property – shared mixed dormitory type accommodation.
+Meals are prepared and cooked for volunteers.

 - Preparing specific food mixtures for the animals